 Project Dates: 2017 – present

-Research findings reveal in Thailand what is most likely the longest continuous Constructionist implementation in the world, extending beyond pre-university education into community development projects and corporate business practices, and one that has unique characteristics found only there.
+We have been researching what is likely the longest continuous Constructionist implementation in the world in Thailand.
+This unique project extends beyond pre-university education into community development projects and corporate business practices.
 Nowhere else have the principles of Constructionism been applied for so long, in such a wide range of institutions, and with such intentionality, persistence, and conscious incorporation of local cultural practices and beliefs.

-For these reasons, Thai Constructionism offers lessons to inspire community leaders, teachers, and business people internationally and provides leadership in the way to real transformation in how the world integrates community and personal development, education, technologies and powerful ideas.
+For these reasons, Thai Constructionism offers lessons to inspire community leaders, teachers, and business people internationally and provides leadership in the way to real transformation, integrating community and personal development, education, technologies and powerful ideas.

-The 24-year history of the Constructionism movement in Thailand, with particular emphasis on how the ideas of Constructionism have been adapted and implemented, was researched over a four year period of intensive field data collection and analysis.
+The 25-year history of the Constructionism movement in Thailand, with particular emphasis on how the ideas of Constructionism have been adapted and implemented, was researched over a five year period of intensive field data collection and analysis.

 The primary findings of that research are currently being documented and are organized along the following three main categories and sub-sections: